AlexSp3/Basenumber.js/README.md

 dec.toBase(16).valueOf();  // returns "f" (15 in hexadecimal)
 ```
-If base parameter is omitted, number would be parse in base **10** by default.
+If base parameter is omitted, number would be parsed in base **10** by default.
 ### `toDec()`
-Similar to the parseBase(), returns a value parsed in decimal base.
+Similar to `toBase()`, returns a value parsed in decimal base.
 It does modify the instance itself.
 It´s a way to improve code readlibility:
 ```JavaScript
 const hex = Base("f", 16);
 hex.toDec().valueOf();   // returns "15"